MonicaSaeed/ITI_Exam_System/README.md

 ## How to Run the ITI Exam System

 ### 1. Set Up the Database
-1. Create a new database named `ExaminationSystem` in your SQL Server.
+1. Navigate to the installation folder then open Database Script folder.
-2. Run the `tableCreation.sql` script to create the necessary tables.
+2. Double click on the `script.sql` to create the database and tables.
-3. Run the `insertdata.sql` script to populate the database with initial data.

 ### 2. Run the Application
-1. Navigate to the folder where the executable (`setup.exe`) file of the ITI Exam System is located.
+1. Navigate to the installation folder where then open Project EXE folder.
-2. Double-click the `setup.exe` file to launch the application.
+2. Double click on the `setup.exe` to run the application.
-3. Log in using the provided credentials to access the system features.
+3. The application will open, and you can start using it.

 ---